ssmirr/appdev-chapters/cookies.md

 [https://cookies-intro.matchthetarget.com/](https://cookies-intro.matchthetarget.com/){:target="_blank"}

-Note that the calculators now remember the results of previous calculations.
+As you fill out the forms and browse around, then come back to a form you filled out previously, note that the calculators now remember the results of previous calculations.
 Handy!
 Let's learn how to achieve this.

 ## Cookies are placed in the visitor's browser